 Adhered Brick Veneer

-Adhered brick veneer may be used in either exterior or interior locations.
-It is placed over a solid substrate such as concrete, masonry, or sheathing.
-The brick may be secured using metal lath and setting mortar or set in thinset mortar applied directly to the substrate.
-A weather barrier is typically placed behind the brick to prevent moisture infiltration into the interior of the structure.
+Adhered brick veneer, versatile and stylish, can be effectively used in both exterior and interior settings.
+It is expertly installed over solid substrates such as concrete, masonry, or sheathing, ensuring durability and longevity.
+The thin brick can be securely affixed using either traditional metal lath with setting mortar or modern thinset mortar applied directly onto the substrate.